YARC-Official/YARG/vlc/BUILDING.md

 The script does not build libVLC itself — it links the plugin against the libvlc 4.x dev files available to pkg-config.

+YARG-specific changes to the mirrored upstream sources live in `patches/` and are applied by the script after copying (currently: making the auto-initialization tolerate a missing native plugin, e.g. on Windows, where only `LibVLCSharp.dll` is shipped and the game falls back to Unity's built-in video player).